 Your test is saved as a test report.

 - To view your saved test results, expand Rule List Verification and click Test Report in the left pane of the rule set page.

 On the Test Report page, successful test results are indicated by a green icon.
 Unsuccessful test results are indicated by a red icon.
-If you make changes to the access rule set that would cause an unsuccessful test connection for a test report (such as renaming objects or changing the order of access rules), the green icon turns into a red icon.
+If you make changes to the firewall rule set that would cause an unsuccessful test connection for a test report (such as renaming objects or changing the order of firewall rules), the green icon turns into a red icon.

 - To edit the test report, right-click it and select Edit.

-- To edit the access rule, double-click the test report.
+- To edit the firewall rule, double-click the test report.
 In the TEST RESULT section, click Edit next to the Rule field.

 While editing the test report, you can also use it as a template and save the new settings as a new test report.